top of page

 Satan's own war on Christmas

 Ultimately, whatever your views on Christmas, it's not going away.
-But there are far more than weak faithed Christians (Romans 14:1, this is how the Bible describes them) who wish it would.
+But there are far more than Christians who are weak in faith (Romans 14:1) who wish it would.
 See, however individual people may keep or leave Christmas, ultimately, there is a major element of truth in it.
 Our Nativity scenes tend to portray some major inaccuracies, but the accounts upon which they are based are very real.
 An angel really did visit Mary to announce that she, in her virginity, would conceive the Son of God.
 She really was betrothed to a man named Joseph, there really was a census called, they really did travel to Bethlehem, Mary really did give birth in a stable, Jesus really was worshiped by shepherds and magi etc. It's all real.
 And it's all devastating to Satan.

 The result of this is that when Christians try to destroy Christmas in opposition to paganism, they actually end up linking arms with real pagans against our Christian brethren.
 In the name of "diversity and inclusion", the world tends to suppress Christmas.
 They argue that it is offensive to wish someone a merry Christmas, simply because it's rude to assume they celebrate your religion.
 Really?
 Atheist: Merry Christmas!
 Jew: Don't assume I share your religion!
 The Jew is closer to faith in Christ than the atheist!